• Skip to primary navigation

 Ingredients

-• Approximately 1 cup of your favorite Irish cheddar cut into chunks or grated
+• 1 cup Irish cheddar cheese cut into small chunks or grated

 Instructions

-• In the bowl of a stand mixer, combine flour, salt and cheese until well-combined.
-Slowly pour in the liquid yeast mixture and mix until just combined and there are no more dry patches.
+• In the bowl of a stand mixer, combine yeast, sugar, flour, salt and cheese until well-combined.
+Slowly pour in the warm water and mix until there are no more dry patches.
+(See note)

 • Cover the bowl with plastic wrap and place in a warm, dark place for about 2 hours or until the dough has doubled in size.

-• Meanwhile, preheat the oven to 450.
-Place an empty baking or roasted pan on the top rack and leave space on the lowest rack for the bread pan.
+• Meanwhile, preheat the oven to 450°F. Place an empty baking or roasted pan on the top rack and leave space on the lowest rack for the bread pan.

-• When the loaves have risen the second time, dust each with a good dusting of flour and either slash the tops or use a stencil to create a design on each loaf if desired.
+• When the loaves have risen the second time, dust each with a bit of flour and either slash the tops or use a stencil to create a design on each loaf if desired.

-• Just before putting bread in the oven, pour a few cups of water into the empty baking or roasting pan.
+• Just before putting bread in the oven, pour a few cups of hot or boiling water into the empty baking or roasting pan.
 Quickly put the bread on the bottom rack and bake for about 25-28 minutes or until the tops are browned and firm.

 • Remove from oven and allow to cool a bit before slicing.